zeek/zeek/scripts/zeekygen/index.rst

 :orphan:

-Package: zeexygen
+Package: zeekygen
 =================

-This package is loaded during the process which automatically generates reference documentation for all Zeek scripts (i.e. "Zeexygen").
+This package is loaded during the process which automatically generates reference documentation for all Zeek scripts (i.e. "Zeekygen").
 Its only purpose is to provide an easy way to load all known Zeek scripts plus any extra scripts needed or used by the documentation process.

-:doc:`/scripts/zeexygen/__load__.zeek`
+:doc:`/scripts/zeekygen/__load__.zeek`

-:doc:`/scripts/zeexygen/example.zeek`
+:doc:`/scripts/zeekygen/example.zeek`

-   This is an example script that demonstrates Zeexygen-style documentation.
+   This is an example script that demonstrates Zeekygen-style documentation.
 It generally will make most sense when viewing the script's raw source code and comparing to the HTML-rendered version.